ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-transitions.rst

 - Transition to position holding modes will project a stopping position to maintain based on deceleration of the vehicle and then hold it once reached.
 - When transitioning to a position holding mode, like QLIOTER, QuadPlane will try to decelerate, which can result in the nose pitching up rapidly if traveling at high speeds.
 In order to prevent this, the pitch is initially limited to 0 degrees, relaxing this limit to the smaller of :ref:`Q_ANGLE_MAX<Q_ANGLE_MAX>` or :ref:`LIM_PITCH_MAX<LIM_PITCH_MAX>` over the period of :ref:`Q_BACKTRANS_MS<Q_BACKTRANS_MS>`.

-..note:: this phased-in pitch limit is applied for all fixed wing to VTOL transitions, except for transitions to QACRO.
+.. note:: this phased-in pitch limit is applied for all fixed wing to VTOL transitions, except for transitions to QACRO.

 The one exception to the forward motor stopping in QuadPlane VTOL modes is if you have the :ref:`Q_VFWD_GAIN <Q_VFWD_GAIN>` parameter set to a non-zero